An Early History

 Seventeenth century England was rife with uncertainty and social unrest, yet the owners of Herstmonceux appear to have prospered, carrying out renovations and avoiding the extremes of the 1640s when civil war gripped the country.
 During the Restoration (1660-1685) a significant amount of money was spent refurbishing the castle; new fireplaces were installed, elaborate oak carvings by Grinling Gibbons were added, and in the lady’s bower a large bay window was installed overlooking the moat to allow Lady Dacre, a daughter of King Charles II, to enjoy the view.
 Unfortunately, it was here that the family’s fortunes came to an end.
-The cost of renovations, and the excessive gambling and merriment of Lord Dacre at the restoration court bankrupt the family and in 1708 they were forced to sell the estate to Mr. George Naylor for £38,000.
+The cost of renovations, and the excessive gambling and merriment of Lord Dacre bankrupted the family and in 1708 they were forced to sell the estate to Mr. George Naylor for £38,000.

 Advances in transportation and the growth of tourism in the nineteenth century turned Herstmonceux Castle into a popular tourist attraction for those holidaying on the south coast.
 Tourists visited the castle to stroll through the gardens, climb amongst the ruins and enjoy a cup of tea in the gardens.
 However, the castle continued to deteriorate and by the turn of the century was in a very ruinous state and in need of attention.
-This would come in 1910 when an eccentric MP, Colonel Claude Lowther, purchased the estate with a view to restoring the castle to its’ former glory and creating a grand country home.
+In 1910 the eccentric MP Colonel Claude Lowther, purchased the estate with a view to restoring the castle to its’ former glory and creating a grand country home.
 Extensive restorations were undertaken and the southern half of the castle was transformed.

 In 1946 Sir Paul Latham sold Herstmonceux Castle to the Admiralty, which established it as the new home of the Royal Greenwich Observatory.
 From the early 1950s until 1989 Herstmonceux Castle remained a centre of scientific research and home to one of the world’s leading astronomical organizations.
-However, “light pollution” from the nearby city of Eastbourne, along with other factors, combined to make staying at Herstmonceux impractical and in 1989 the RGO was moved to Cambridge.
+However, ’light pollution’ from the nearby city of Eastbourne, along with other factors, combined to make staying at Herstmonceux impractical and in 1989 the RGO was moved to Cambridge.
 The castle was sold to developers who planned to turn it into a hotel and golf resort.
 The idea was opposed by a group of local residents who formed The Society for the Protection of Herstmonceux Castle.
 After a lengthy battle the castle and estate were saved from the developers.

 For the past 500 years and more people have been visiting Herstmonceux Castle to admire its impressive design, its unique brickwork, beautiful gardens and setting within the Sussex landscape.
-Its’ visitors include the likes of Horace Walpole, William Wilberforce, J.M.W.
+Its visitors include the likes of Horace Walpole, William Wilberforce, J.M.W.
 Turner, King George V, Virginia Wolf, Diana Cooper, Violet Bonham Carter, Sir Winston Churchill, Sir Patrick Moore, Stephen Hawking and Queen Elizabeth II.
 It has attracted writers and artists, tourists and antiquaries, aristocrats and debutantes, soldiers and scientists.
 Today it continues to attract students interested in actively participating in a unique learning experience in an international setting.